oddity-ai/video-rs/README.md

 ## 🎬 Introduction

-`oddity-video` is a general-purpose video library for Rust that uses the `libav`-family libraries from `ffmpeg`.
+`video-rs` is a general-purpose video library for Rust that uses the `libav`-family libraries from `ffmpeg`.
 It aims to provide a stable and Rusty interface to many common video tasks such as reading, writing, muxing, encoding and decoding.